H-1B Electronic Registration Process

 In order to submit an H-1B registration, you must first create a USCIS online account.

 Representatives can create an account at any time before the end of the registration period, because they will use the same kind of account already available to representatives.
+Representatives who already have a representative account may use that account; they do not need to create a new account.
+Unlike registrants, representatives enter information about their law firm or organization as part of setting up an account.
+Please see the video below for instructions about setting up an attorney or representative account.

 The initial registration period for H-1B registrations will open at noon on March 1 and run through noon on March 20.